HotRod Rockets Fruit Fly

 Flight and Recovery:

 I retied t' shock cord and then prepped t' rocket again with a 1/2A3-2T.
-It was put on t' pad and again took off well, me bucko, but again, t' ejection cord snapped t' Keelhaul®©™®.
+It was put on t' pad and again took off well, but again, me bucko, t' ejection cord snapped t' Keelhaul®©™®.
 This time t' streamer came down by itself and t' nose cone was lost.
 T' second flight video can be seen here.

 Flight Rating: 4 out o' 5